Resource page: the Geospatial Commission and open geospatial data in the UK

 This is an unofficial webpage about the Geospatial Commission announced by the UK Government in November 2017, and potential for open geospatial data (though increasingly it looks as if those two subjects are only tangentially related).

-This page is maintained by Owen Boswarva and was last updated on 05/02/2024.
+This page is maintained by Owen Boswarva and was last updated on 08/10/2024.
+The page is no longer updated regularly, as the Geospatial Commission rarely produces any material related to open geospatial data.

 Announcement of the Geospatial Commission